SwissDataScienceCenter/renku/docs/topic-guides/workflows/workflow-file.rst

 .. note:: **Do you have output files you don't want to be committed, such as log files?**
     You have 2 options: (1) Do not list these outputs in the workflow definition file, and Renku will ignore them.
-Or, (2) inlcude the file in the workflow file, but use the ``persist: false`` flag to tell Renku not to commit the file.
+Or, (2) include the file in the workflow file, but use the ``persist: false`` flag to tell Renku not to commit the file.